 The most important thing to know: the gates open at 8:00 a.m. but the first train isn’t until 8:30.

 So as long as you’re willing to walk a little extra instead of taking the train, you can beat the first rush crowd to one of the circuits and you’ll have it all to yourself for 15-30 minutes.
+On a side note, that purse is my absolute fave and you can read more about why here.

 Want to plan a trip this epic??
 Download my free e-book, all about my in-depth trip planning process!